player-red/law-school-notes/src/site/notes/Y1 T1 Legal Methods/READINGS/LM7.01 Siems, The Taxonomy of Interdisciplinary Legal Research.md

 Advanced Interdisciplinary Research: Type 1
 - Non-legal questions + separated disciplines
 - EX: developing strong capital markets (law is just one factor), how to tackle climate change (legal aspects - developing the law, policies, signing of treaties, etc.)
-- Advantages: relatively comprehensive view of a topic,
+- Advantages: relatively comprehensive view of a topic, does not focus on only one small part of the problem, rather looks at interconnected issues.
+- Disadvantage: requires acquiring of knowledge about other fields, or collaboration with researchers from other fields.
+The way universities are currently structured, knowledge is siloed and difficult for people from other disciplines to access.

+Advanced Interdisciplinary Research: Type 2
-- Disadvantage:
+-